 The el-Jazzar Mosque was the project of its namesake; Ahmad Pasha el-Jazzar; the Acre-based governor of the Sidon and Damascus provinces.
 He was famous for his impressive public works.
 But above all the defeat of Napoleon Bonaparte at the Siege of Acre in 1799.
 El-Jazzar ordered the construction in 1781 and had it completed within the year.

 Despite lacking architectural training; el-Jazzar was the architect of the mosque.
 He was responsible for drawing up its plans and design; supervising its entire construction.
 In addition to the mosque itself, the complex included an Islamic theological academy with student lodging, an Islamic court, and a public library.
 Also, the mosque was built for religious purposes.
-But its grandiose size and additional functions were also intended by el-Jazzar to serve as a means of consolidating his political legitimacy as ruler of Syria.
+But its grandiose size and additional functions were also intended by el-Jazzar to consolidate his political legitimacy as ruler of Syria.
 He modeled the mosque on the mosques of Istanbul, the Ottoman capital.

 About The Architecture of El-Jazzar Mosque

 The mosque is an excellent example of Ottoman architecture; which incorporated both Byzantine and Persian styles.
-Some of its fine features include the green dome and minaret, a green-domed sebil next to its steps (a kiosk, built by Sultan Abdul Hamid II, for dispensing chilled drinking water and beverages), and a large courtyard.
+Its fine features include the green dome and minaret, a green-domed sebil next to its steps (a kiosk, built by Sultan Abdul Hamid II, for dispensing chilled drinking water and beverages) a large courtyard.

-El-Jazzar Mosque, which is dominating Acre’s skyline, was originally named Masjid al-Anwar (the “Great Mosque of Lights”) and is also known as the White Mosque because of its once silvery-white dome that glittered at a great distance.
+El-Jazzar Mosque, which dominates Acre’s skyline, was originally named Masjid al-Anwar (the “Great Mosque of Lights”) and is also known as the White Mosque because of its once- silvery-white dome that glittered at a great distance.
 The dome is now painted green.
 The minaret has a winding staircase of 124 steps.